 If we’re really serious about “biblical dating”, than a Friday night first-date at Starbucks would probably need to include our entire extended family, some bulky gold jewelry, an expensive dowry, and a couple herds of donkeys, goats, and sheep somewhere in the mix.

 I don’t know about you, but that sounds like a pretty awkward first-date to me.

 I think part of our obsession, though, might be rooted in FEAR: Fear of doing things wrong.
-Fear of making mistakes.
+Christian singles are afraid of making mistakes.